Scripps College: Environmental sustainability

 Scripps College has several sustainability initiatives underway, from energy conservation to green building practices.
 On the conservation front, the college has seen monetary and energy savings through use of a new energy management system, and has designed water systems to cut down on waste.
 Turning "Alumnae Field" into a natural surface also helped in efforts to conserve water.
 Scripps has also downsized trash bins and made "to-go" containers recyclable, in order to divert more waste from landfills.
 On the emissions reductions front, maintenance staff use electric blowers and carts (as opposed to gas powered equipment), while a ride-sharing program is available for students, faculty and staff.

 For its practices regarding sustainability, Scripps earned a B− on the College Sustainability Report Card 2011, published by the Sustainable Endowments Institute.
 This grade reflects a quantitative analysis of the effectiveness of the institution's policies.
 The college received positive recognition for student involvement, on-campus transportation, its food and recycling programs, water programs, and LEED buildings, but fared poorly on the shareholder involvement evaluation category of the report.

 Organization and administration

-Scripps is governed as a nonprofit organization by a board of trustees responsible for overseeing the long-term interests of the college.
+Scripps is governed as a nonprofit organization by a board of trustees responsible for overseeing the college's long-term interests.